Remembering

 Tax Help for the Creatively Impaired

 It’s Spring Break.
 The Church people with the means and the houses are skiing and walking on the beach.
 I’m working and doing taxes in my spare time.
 Tax time is like judgment day.
 All the whinin’ in the world ain’t going to make it anything other than what it was.
 So, get to it, son.
 But the mind can’t help excusing.
 So, here are some of my inside thoughts, just for you, in case you need them at the audit or while working on your tax program or separating receipts.
-Continue reading Tax Help for the Creatively Impaired
+You see what you’ve done with all your time … Continue reading Tax Help for the Creatively Impaired